NihilismAndDread/UnpolarisedStructureFunctionsCalculationPrograms/README.md

 This was the code I used during my masters project.
 It is quite lengthy and complicated.
 However, I will give a brief description in this readme.

+I have also added my thesis, this will give a good description of the theory behind the programs.

 ****************************************
 cutoff.py